namanmodani/PyDodger/inconsistencies.md

 - The PySoy documentation is lacking.
 First-time users would find PySoy development much simpler if there were more PyDocs for soy.materials, soy.scenes classes, similar for textures, light, containers and camera.
 A lack of libraries and tutorials makes PySoy beginner-unfriendly.

-### Finding permissible values of pre-defined functions.
+### Finding permissible values of pre-defined functions

 - Only pre-existing examples allow understanding the function attributes.
 For instance: a first-time user would not know the generable shapes using soy.bodies().
 Similarly, attributes like colormap are known not of, unless one studies and notes down all the examples in PySoy.
 For PySoy, I had to primarily resort to learning from the examples provided.
 Read: Dev Notes.